mtasior/PowerManager/README.md

  - PV: Only charge with the available power
  - PV_WITH_MIN: Charge with available power but do not reduce below the minimum value
  - MAX: Charge with the maximum power

+ ## Development

+ This software is being developed as a hobby.
+In the future I plan to integrate a direct FHEM connection and a more sophisticated MQTT API.